NarutoUchiha39/KeepInTouch/README.md

   1. The temporary location of the file becomes invalid when we move to the other page, so the user's profile photo is temporarily stored in the uploads folder using the ```move_uploaded_file()``` command.
   2. After the expiry or after the user successfully registers, the ```cleanUp``` function clears the users code from the database and deletes the temporary file in the uploads folder using the ```unlink``` command.
 After time expiry the temporary session variables are removed and the cleanUp function in run to allow the user to try to register again

-* Added ability of the users to reset their passwords.
+* user can reset their passwords from login page.
 First the user is asked to enter the registered mail.
 If the user is not registered, an error message is shown otherwise the user is sent a mail containing a link to reset the password.
 The link expires within a minute.
 On clicking the link, the user is redirected to a page where, the user can enter new password and login to the system
 * The link contains a ```nonce``` key initialized with a random value generated using the php ```unique(true)``` function.
 On clicking the link the nonce is extracted using the ```explode``` function.
 The nonce is queried in the database and the corresponding mail of the user is obtained.
 Then a simple ```UPDATE``` query is used to update the users password and a ```DELETE``` query is used to delete the user's nonce from the database.
 The user is redirected to the home page with a success message

+* After successful login/register the user is redirected to the home page where the user can can add new friends.
+The username entered by the user is checked to see if the name exists.
+If the name doesnt exists user is shown an error else a friend request is sent
+* A user has tehe option to accept/reject friend request and can view all the requests from the bell icon in the home page
+* At the home page the user can see all the friends.
+The records are retrieved from db using and SQL query involving ```union``` and ```join```
+* Finally the user can send and recieve messages.
+Users messages are to the left and the recieved messages are to the right.
+For this ```JS fetch API``` is used to asynchronously fetch data and populate it in the apropriate place using the ```DOM Manipulation Techniques```